 Double K Farms, known as Mitcham Farm, has been in operation through five generations - well over one hundred years.
 Although farming and agriculture have changed, the Mitcham Farm supports the preservation of agriculture resources for future generations.

-In 1884 our great-great-grandfather, Henry James Boggus and his wife, Molly, settled in Newton County on 180 acres.
+In 1848 our great-grandfather, Henry James Boggus and his wife, Molly, settled in Newton County on 180 acres.
 His son, Thomas Grover Boggus, lived on this farm and followed a plan to make his farm self-sustaining.
 The farm was well adapted to the production of food and feed crops, as well as cotton.

 During the 1920's, great-grandfather Boggus had pure Barbed Rock chickens, a small herd of hogs, and Jersey cattle.
 He sold enough butter, eggs, sausage, cowpeas, corn and other products to pay for all supplies needed for running the farm.